JerryYan97/Vulkan-Samples-Dictionary/README.md

 This project aims to provide people who use Vulkan an efficient reference place, which I believe it can smooth the learning curve and reduce the costs of using Vulkan API to build useful compute/graphics products.

 Currently, you can find some good resources to learn Vulkan.
-But no one can be used as an efficient reference and we are introducing them here ([Current Vulkan resources](https://vulkan-samples-dictionary.readthedocs.io/en/latest/#current-vulkan-resources)) to help you understand why this project maybe more helpful than them for reference as well as in case you don’t know these places.
+But no one can be used as an efficient reference and we are introducing them here ([Current Vulkan resources](https://vulkan-samples-dictionary.readthedocs.io/en/latest/#current-vulkan-resources)) to help you understand why this project maybe more helpful than them for reference as well as in case you don't know these places.

 However, this project is not suitable as a starting point to learn Vulkan.
 I recommend you to check the [Vulkan tutorial](https://vulkan-tutorial.com/) to get some basic ideas about Vulkan before you dive into this repo.